jrpool/learning-os-software/services/admissions.md

 It is quite possible that this is mostly a "front end" service with some associated background jobs, but that not much data is owned by this service specifically.
 It has dependencies on a huge number of other services.

+## Requirements

+- All collaboration among applicants must be done via a web browser.
+This may imply some kind of cloud-based IDE a la [Nitrous.io][nitrous-io] or [CodeAnywhere][codeanywhere].

 ## Use Case Examples

 ### Invite and Overview